 If you need images for your article, you can not use Google Images because they can be copyrighted and they can put you in trouble later on.

 9. Ignoring Security

 As I already said, WordPress is the world’s most popular Content Management System (CMS).
-According to W3Tech, WordPress powers 33.0% of all the websites on the Internet.
 Therefore, due to its popularity hackers target it more.

-Here I’ve shared Best WordPress Security Tips that will help you secure your WordPress site.
+Here I’ve shared the best WordPress security tips that will help you secure your WordPress site.
 However, these Security Tips can not make your site 100% secure by hackers attack, but you can secure your blog to a great extent.

 10. Using the Admin for Username